RCOSDP/weko/docs/developersguide/invenio-modules.rst

 Depending on your needs, you can install only part of the requirements, or everything (``pip install invenio-foo[all]``).

 Then, in the ``setup()`` function, you have the description of your module with the values entered in the Cookiecutter.
 At the end, you can find the ``entrypoints`` section.
-For the moment, there is only the registration in the Invenio application, and the translations.
+For the moment, there is only the registration in the WEKO3 application, and the translations.

 MANIFEST.in
 +++++++++++